StephanAkkerman/FluentAI/README.md

 ### Running the Front-End (Optional)

-If you would like to build the front-end yourself you can do so by executing these commands.
+If you would like to build and host the front-end yourself you can do so by executing these commands.

 1. Navigate to the `frontend` directory: